 Q: I am receiving bus funding.
 When will you schedule my bus?

 It is the school's responsibility to schedule transportation.
-If you are approved for bus funding, you will receive instructions about how to schedule your bus in the mail 30 to 60 days after approval.
+If you are approved for bus funding, you will receive instructions about how to schedule your bus prior to your visit.
+See bus-funding guidelines for more information.